SUSE-Rancher-Community/edge-demo-keynote22/README.md

 ### Create Cluster

-We can create a blank clsuter with the following command:
+We can create a blank cluster with the following command:

 ```
 cat <<EOF | kubectl apply -f -